San Blas Bay (Malta)

 San Blas Bay (Maltese: Il-Bajja ta' San Blas) is a small beach located in Gozo, Malta.
 The beach mostly consists of a fine, reddish sand.
-It is located 1.54 km west of the larger Ramla Bay as well as 2 km north of Nadur.
+It is located 1.54 km east of the larger Ramla Bay as well as 2 km north of Nadur.
 The bay is known for its desolateness and subsequent lack of intrusion.
 The road leading to it is also famously known to be very badly maintained.